AFLplusplus/AFLplusplus/README.md

 ## Major changes in afl++ 3.0

-With afl++ 3.0 we introduced changes that breaks some previous afl and afl++ behaviours and defaults:
+With afl++ 3.0 we introduced changes that break some previous afl and afl++ behaviours and defaults:

   * There are no llvm_mode and gcc_plugin subdirectories anymore and there is only one compiler: afl-cc.
-All previous compilers now symlink to this.
+All previous compilers now symlink to this one.
     All instrumentation source code is now in the `instrumentation/` folder.
   * The gcc_plugin was replaced with a new version submitted by AdaCore that supports more features.
 Thank you!